 The last step involves hydrolysis, i.e., breaking of bonds using water, resulting in the formation of unsaturated acid as the product.

-This is the most accepted and simplest mechanism of Perkin reaction so far.
+This is the most accepted and simplest mechanism of the Perkin reaction so far.
 There are various approaches suggested, so a few steps may differ.
-So, here we have explained the Perkin reaction with mechanism.
+So, here we have explained the Perkin reaction with a mechanism.

 Perkin Condensation is used for the synthesis of cinnamic acid in laboratories.
 Cinnamic acids are naturally occurring unsaturated aromatic carboxylic acids that are found commonly in cinnamon and shea butter.